Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Non-coherent Pairwise Comparisons

-The authors propose four different methods for the two $\epsilon$-sensitive ranking procedures, along with the two distance measures described above.
-Each algorithm calculates a surrogate ranking based on the empirical estimate of the preference matrix whose distance can be upper-bounded again based on some statistics of the empirical estimates of preference.
+The authors propose four different methods for the two $\gamma$-sensitive ranking procedures, along with the two distance measures described above.
+Each algorithm calculates a surrogate ranking based on the empirical estimate of the preference relation whose distance can be upper-bounded again based on some statistics of the empirical estimates of preference.
 The sampling is carried out in a greedy manner in every case, in the sense that those arms are compared which are supposed to result in a maximum decrease of the upper bound calculated for the surrogate ranking.

-An expected sample complexity bound is derived for the $\epsilon$-sensitive Cope\-land ranking procedure along with the MRD distance in a similar way like in \citep{Ka11,KaTeAuSt12}.
-The bound is of the form $\bigO \left( R_1 \log \left( \frac{R_1}{\delta} \right)\right)$, where $R_{1}$ is a task dependent constant.
-More specifically, $R_{1}$ depends on the $\Delta_{i,j}$ values, and on the robustness of the ranking procedure to small changes in the preference matrix (i.e., on how much the ranking produced by the ranking procedure might be changed in terms of the MRD distance if the preference matrix is slightly altered).
-Interestingly, an expected sample complexity can also be derived for the $\epsilon$-insensitive sum of expectations ranking procedure along with the MRD distance with a similar flavor as for the $\epsilon$-sensitive Copeland ranking procedure.
+An expected sample complexity bound is derived for the $\gamma$-sensitive Cope\-land ranking procedure along with the MRD distance in a similar way like \citet{Ka11} and \citet{KaTeAuSt12}.
+The bound is of the form $\bigO \left( R_1 \log \left( \frac{R_1}{\delta} \right)\right)$, where $R_{1}=R_{1}(\gamma,\epsilon,\bQ)$ is a task/problem dependent constant.
+More specifically, $R_{1}$ depends on the (sorted) calibrated pairwise preference probabilities $\Delta_{i,j}$, and on the robustness of the ranking procedure to small changes in the preference matrix (i.e., on how much the ranking produced by the ranking procedure might be changed in terms of the MRD distance if the preference matrix is slightly altered) as well as on the desired approximation quality $\epsilon$.
+An expected sample complexity is also derived for the $\gamma$-insensitive sum of expectations ranking procedure along with the MRD distance with a similar flavor as for the $\gamma$-sensitive Copeland ranking procedure.
 The analysis of the NDP distance is more difficult, since small changes in the preference matrix may strongly change the ranking in terms of the NDP distance.
 The sample complexity analysis for this distance has therefore been left as an open question.